AbstractUmbra/audioop/README.md

 ## Using this project

-As this only becomes mandatory at Python versions of 3.13 or greater, you can conditionally add this project to your dependencies:
+### **This module only functions at Python versions of 3.13 or greater** due to being removed in this version
+As such, you can conditionally add this project to your dependencies:

 ### pip-requirements
 ```